 Can you repair a crack, not just a chip?

+Sometimes, yes.
 Cracks under 150 mm (6 inches) that are clean, dry, and outside the driver's sightline are often repairable.
-The technique is different from chip repair — resin is drawn along the length of the crack under vacuum rather than injected through a single hole — but the result is similar: crack stabilized, visibility improved, structural strength restored.
+The technique draws resin along the length of the crack under vacuum rather than injecting through a single hole.

 What Calgary weather does to a borderline chip

-- Chinook events produce 15–25 °C temperature swings inside 24 hours.
-That rapid expansion/contraction is the most common cause of a chip running into a full crack.
+Chinook events produce 15–25 °C temperature swings inside 24 hours — the most common cause of a chip running into a full crack.

-- Freeze-thaw cycles between November and March do the same thing more slowly but more persistently.
-A chip that survived the summer often propagates in its first hard freeze.
+Freeze-thaw cycles between November and March do the same thing more slowly but more persistently.

-- Spring gravel season (March–May) is when new chips happen most often, on exposed commuter routes like Deerfoot, Crowchild, and the Trans-Canada west of the city.
+Spring gravel season (March–May) is when new chips happen most, on Deerfoot, Crowchild, and the Trans-Canada west of the city.

-Translation: if you're on the fence about whether a chip is "worth fixing," Calgary weather is about to decide for you.
-Fix it at C$70 in April, not at C$500 in November.
+If you're on the fence about whether a chip is "worth fixing," Calgary weather is about to decide for you.
+Fix it at $50 in April, not at $500 in November.